soohyunkim/CPSC344-Introduction-to-HCI-methods/lecture3.md

             - can be intrusive (at least initially)
             - analysis can be chalelnging (takes even longer than audio)
 - Describe a contextual inquiry, its relationship to observations/interview, and when it would be an appropriate technique
+    - Do not worry about it (not covered Learning Goal)

 ### Planning Evaluations
 - Develop focus and goals for pre-design activities (eg. identify human activity needing support, stakeholders, central tasks, evaluation goals, participants - who?)